Ford railway station: Location

 Ford serves a rural community with only a few houses and one pub nearby, HMP Ford is about one mile south of the station.
 Adjacent to the station is the large model railway shop Gaugemaster.

 Ford station is close to the junction where the Arun Valley Line and the west coastway line.
 Due to the geometry of the junction it is impossible for trains to run from the Arun Valley line towards Brighton without changing direction in Littlehampton.
 To the west of the ‘Arun valley junction’ a triangular junction connecting the West Coastway to the short branch to Littlehampton.
 It is sometimes used as an interchange for those lines, however, due to the station's lack of facilities, most passengers prefer to change at Barnham.

 Facilities

 Ford station has a ticket office which is open for part of the day.
-There are PERTIS 'Permit to Travel' passenger-operated ticket-issuing machines available at the entrances from the road to both platforms at those times when the ticket office is closed.
+There is a passenger-operated ticket-issuing machine available on platform 1.

 Ford was a 3 platform station but one platform was closed and is now abandoned and overgrown.